corsairmarks/combined_silfae_revisited/mod/README.md

     * Update Pop strata (categories) with updates from the base game - adding Budding, Phototropic/Radiotropic, etc.
     * Update Pop jobs with updates from from the base game - Catalytic Processing jobs, new event jobs, Scrap Miners, etc.
     * Update with code improvements from the base game
+* 2.0.1 Update Pop jobs with deficit changes for Catalytic Tech/Drone in Stellaris 3.1.2

 ## Source Code